VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 *Adding functionality and refactoring in preparation for the V1 release.*

+_"Most people, after accomplishing something, use it over and over again like a gramophone record till it cracks, forgetting that the past is just the stuff with which to make more future."
+Freya Stark_

 # A description of the Contoso Conference Management V1 release

 This chapter describes the changes made by the team to prepare for the